BinaryBen/dotfiles/config/editor/README.md

 > In the docs below, *Code* refers to [the open-source project by Microsoft](https://github.com/microsoft/vscode) as well as other projects that are based on the source code of *Code*.
 This includes desktop variants: *[VSCode](https://code.visualstudio.com/)* and *[VSCodium](https://vscodium.com/)*; and browser-based variants: *[GitHub Codespaces](https://github.com/features/codespaces)* and *[OpenVSCode Server](https://github.com/gitpod-io/openvscode-server)*.
 >
 > Where documentation is relevant to a specific *Code* distribution (i.e. *VSCode* or *VSCodium*, but not both), it will be noted.
-Otherwise assume the docs refer to all derrivatives of *Code*.
+Otherwise assume the docs refer to all derivatives of *Code*.

 To put it as simply as possible, I usually prefer to use Code as my default IDE and Micro as my default `$EDITOR`.
 Sometimes I also play with Neo/Vim.